Our expert criminal lawyers for a robbery or stealing from the person offence can help you:

 - You stole a chattel, money or valuable security;

-- From the person of the victim.
+- From the person or the victim.

-Claim of right is a defence to the charge of Steal from the person.
-A person will have a claim of right where they possess a genuine belief that they have a bona fide claim of right to certain money.
 If you believed you were entitled to take the property, it does not matter that you did not believe you were entitled to take it in the manner you did.

-If you agree you have committed the offence and the police are able to prove so, it is best to plead guilty.
-You will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
-It may also be the case that one of our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts, or even a less serious charge.
+If you agree that you have committed the offence and the police can prove it, it is best to plead guilty.
+You will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.Â

-You can read about all the sentencing options that a court has, including having no conviction recorded.
+You can read about all the sentencing options that a court has, including not having a conviction recorded here.

-Yes.
 We believe references are an extremely important part of a plea of guilty in court.
-Having good character references can make a big difference to the outcome of your case and often result in much more lenient sentences.Â
+Read about court processes and how to write a good character reference.

-Why choose Australian Criminal Law Group?
+Contact Australian Criminal Law Group

 Case Study

-Mr Correy represented an Accused person charged with Aggravated Robbery.
+Our lawyer represented an Accused person charged with Aggravated Robbery.
 The Accused man admitted to the police that he had both been in a fight with the victim and that he had taken the wallet.
 Mr Correy represented to the DPP that the fight had occurred without any intention to rob.
 The wallet had fallen from the victim’s pocket during the fight.
 Mr Correy represented that the taking of the wallet occurred following the fight.
 The threat of violence and taking did not coincide.
 The DPP agreed and laid charges of assault and steal from the person resulting in the offences staying in the Local Court.
 The Accused person pleaded guilty and received good behaviour bonds.

 Source:Â